-The Immortal Thomas Painc.
+The Immortal Thomas Paine.

 The fears of the administration were aroused, and Paine was prosecuted for libel and found guilty; and yet there is not a sentiment in the whole work that will not challenge the admiration of every civilized man.
-It is a magazine of political wisdom, an arse nal of ideas, an honor, not only to Thomas Paine, but to human nature itself.
-It could have been written only by the man who had the generosity, the exalted patriotism, the goodness to say, "The world is my coun-try, and to do good my religion."
+It is a magazine of political wisdom an arsenal of ideas, an henor, not only to Thomas Paine, but to human nature itself.
+It could have been written only by the man who had the generosity, the exalted patriotism, the goodness to say, "The world is my country, and to do good my religion."
 There is in the utterances of the world no grander, no sublimer sentiment.
-There is no creed that can be compared with it for a moment It should be wrought with gold, adorned with jewels, and impressed upon every hu-man heart: "The world is my country, and to do good my religion.
-In 1792, Pairo was elected by the Department of Calais as their representative in the National Assembly So great was his popularity in France that he was selected about the same time by the people of no less than four departments.
+There is no creed that can be compared with it for a moment.
+It should be wrought with gold, adorned with jewels, and impressed upon every human heart.
+"The world is my couptry, and to do good my religion.
+In 1792, Paine was elected by the Department of Calais as their representative in the National Assembly So great was his popularity in France that he was selected about the same time by the people of no less than four departments.
 Upon taking his place in the Assembly he was appointed as one of a committee to draft a constitution for France.
-Had the French people taken the advice of Thomas French people taken the advice of Thomas Paine there would have been no "reign of terror."
+He the French people taken the advice of Treemas Paine there would have been no "reign of terror."
 The streets of Paris would not have been filled with blood.
-The revolu-tion would have been the grandest success of the world.
-The truth is, Paine was too conservative to suit the leaders of the French Revolution.
-They, to a great ex-tent, were carried away by hatred, and ade-sire to destroy.
-They had suffered so long. sire to destroy.
-They had suffered so long. they had borne so much, that it was impossible for them to be moderate. in the hour of victory.
-Besides all this, the French people had been so robbed by the government, so degraded by the Church, that they were not fit material with which to construct a republic.
-Many of the leaders longed to establish a beneficent and just government, but the people asked for revenge.
+The revolution would have been the grandest success of the world.
+The truth is, Paine was too conservative to suit the leaders of the French Payalution.
+They to a great ex-French Revolution.
+They, to a great extent, were carried away by hatred, and a desire to destroy.
+They had suffered so long, they had borne so much, that it was impossible for them to be moderate in the hour of victory.
+Besides all this, the French people had been so robbed by the govern-ment, so degraded by the Church, that they were not fit material with which to construet a republic.
+Many of the leaders longed to establish a beneficent and just government, but the people asked for re-